 Corporations have three key positions:

-Since the Board of Directors controls the appointing of the officers, the Board can also remove officers as deemed necessary, but must respect any employment contracts that may validly exist when doing so.
+Since a Delaware Corporation's Board of Directors controls the appointing of the officers, the Board can also remove officers as deemed necessary, but must respect any employment contracts that may validly exist when doing so.
 However, how does the company change or alter the Board of Directors?
-The process by which directors are appointed and removed in the context of a private company is offered in this post.
+Let's discuss the processes that shareholders will need to follow when adding or removing a director from a company.

 The appointment and removal of one or more directors of a Delaware corporation is an internal corporate governance matter that does not require a filing with the Delaware Division of Corporations or a public disclosure of the change in Directors.
 A corporation must report the names and addresses of its directors to the State of Delaware on the corporation's Annual Report by March 1 of every year.
 This report is a snapshot as of that date, however, and need not show intra-year changes.